bchowdhury00/sheldon/README.md

   Multiple pipes, could not figure out how to get that working

-Files and Function Headers
+Files and Function Headers:
-main.c :
+main.c

 /*========== void change_dir(char * newdir);
   changes cwd, takes directory you are attempting to switch into